College of Arts and Sciences

 A Message from the Dean

-The importance of the “examined life” is the cornerstone of Jesuit education and likely one of the reasons that has compelled you to return to graduate school.
-Whether you are seeking the advanced professional opportunities a graduate degree can offer, considering a career change, or simply looking to explore a new field or nurture your own personal growth and development, graduate study, at its core, begins with the process of self reflection.
+An “examined life” is the cornerstone of Jesuit education and likely one of the reasons that has compelled you to return to graduate school.
+Whether you are seeking the advanced professional opportunities a graduate degree can offer, considering a career change, or simply looking to explore a new field or nurture your own personal growth and development, graduate study, at its core, begins with the process of self-reflection.
 We are excited that you have decided to embark on that journey with us.

-The College of Arts and Sciences offers seven distinct programs that lead to the Master's degree: American Studies (MA), Communication (MA), Creative Writing (MFA), Industrial & Organizational Psychology (MA), Interior Design (MA), Mathematics (MS), and Public Administration (MPA).
+The College of Arts and Sciences offers six distinct programs that lead to the Master's degree: Communication (MA), Creative Writing (MFA), Industrial & Organizational Psychology (MA), Interior Design (MA), Mathematics (MS), and Public Administration (MPA).
 Highly qualified and caring faculty who share a commitment to teaching, a passion for their subject matter, and deep appreciation for research administer all of our graduate programs.
 Moreover, our collective commitment to delivering instruction in an intimate academic environment means that students will have the opportunity to participate in programs that allow students from diverse backgrounds and life experiences to interact and develop a strong sense of community with one another.
 Along with our dedicated faculty, you will have the opportunity to explore new ideas, develop exciting methods of inquiry, and tackle real world problems.
 In the process, you may even discover a new sense of purpose.

 Along the way you will find that our model of rigorous instruction, concern for individual student learning, promotion of life-long study, and deep engagement with the ethical dimensions will greatly enhance your chosen field of study, making it even more personally meaningful and professionally rewarding